raohmaru/romtools/rom-name-finder/.kilocode/memory-bank/architecture.md

 # System Architecture

-This document describes the system architecture for the SQLite Search Web Application.
+This document describes the system architecture for the ROM Name Finder application.

 ## Architecture Overview

-The application follows a client-server architecture where the frontend is a React application that communicates with a SQLite database through Prisma ORM.
+The application follows a client architecture where the frontend is a React application that communicates with a SQLite database through Prisma ORM.
+There is no server, everything is implemented in the frontend

 ```
 ┌─────────────────────┐